 On December 11, 2023, our board of directors authorized a stock repurchase program under which the Company may purchase shares of our common stock for an aggregate purchase price not to exceed \$15 million over a period of up to 18 months.
-See Note 14, Stockholders' Equity, to the Company's Consolidated Financial Statements and Note 15, Stockholders' Equity, to the Company's Interim Financial Statements, which are included in this prospectus, for further discussion of our stock repurchase program.
+See Note 14, Stockholders' Equity, to the Company's consolidated financial statements, which is included in this prospectus, for further discussion of our stock repurchase program.